twistedpair/lustforge.com/content/post/2016-06-14-login-broken-aws-mfa-device.md

 ---

 # Oh, Fudge
 Your dog just broken your iPhone[^1] and the master token for your AWS root account is locked up in the safe at work.
-Your boss needs an emergency update to your prod infrastucture.
+Your boss needs an emergency update to your prod infrastructure.
 How do you login to your MFA protected AWS account?

 # AWS CLI To the Rescue
 No worries, you've got this covered in 15 seconds.